As of 8/25 harvesting for 2021 has ended.

 We grow for flavor.

-If you visited in 2020, we look forward to seeing you again in 2021, because we know you’ll be back.
-If you missed us in 2020, here’s our promise to you: it’s worth the trip.
+If you visited in 2020 or 2021, we look forward to seeing you again in 2022, because we know you’ll be back.
+If you missed us, here’s our promise to you: it’s worth the trip.
 Here’s a few images to whet your appetite.